redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### Mock Service Worker

-Mock Service Worker (MSW) lets you simulate the response from API calls, among other things.
+Mock Service Worker (msw) lets you simulate the response from API calls, among other things.
 This comes into play with Redwood where the web-side is constantly calling to the api-side in the form of GraphQL.
 Rather than make actual GraphQL calls, which would slow down the test suite and put a bunch of unrelated code under test, Redwood makes use of MSW to intercept GraphQL calls and return a canned response, which you include in your test.

-### Redwood Generators

-Redwood's generators will include test files for basic functionality automatically with any components, pages, cells, or services you generate.
-These will test very basic functionality, but they're a solid foundation and will not automatically break as soon as you start building out custom features.

 ### Storybook

 Storybook itself doesn't appear to be related to testing at all—it's for building and styling components in isolation from your main application.
 But it can serve as a sanity check for an overlooked part of testing: the user interface.
 Your tests will only be as good as you write them, and testing things like the alignment of text on the page, the inclusion of images, or animation can be very difficult without investing huge amounts of time and effort.
 These tests are also very brittle since, depending on how they are written, can break without any code changes at all!
 Imagine an integration with a CMS that allows a marketing person to make text/style changes.
 These changes will probably not be covered in your test suite, but could make your site unusable depending on how bad they are.

 Storybook can provide a quick way to inspect all visual aspects of your site without the tried-and-true method of having a QA person log in and exercise every possible function on the site.
 Unfortunately, checking those UI elements is not something that Storybook can automate for you, and so can't be part of a continuous integration system.
 But it makes it *possible* to do so, even if it currently requires a human touch.

+### Redwood Generators

+Redwood's generators will include test files for basic functionality automatically with any components, pages, cells, or services you generate.
+These will test very basic functionality, but they're a solid foundation and will not automatically break as soon as you start building out custom features.

 ## Test Commands